-Part 37: Lock-Free Ring Buffer — A Safe Channel Between ISR and Main Loop
+Post 37: Lock-Free Ring Buffer — A Safe Channel Between ISR and Main Loop

-The Core Idea of a Ring Buffer
+Core Concept of the Ring Buffer

 The underlying structure of a ring buffer is a fixed-size array.
 The key lies in two index pointers: head and tail.

 head: The next write position.
-Only the ISR can advance the head (push operation).tail: The next read position.
-Only the main loop can advance the tail (pop operation).
+Only the ISR can advancehead(push operation).tail: The next read position.
+Only the main loop can advancetail(pop operation).

-A few key states:
+Several key states:

 - Empty:

-head == tail, no data at all. - Full: The next position of
+head == tail, no data available. - Full: The next position of

 headequalstail.
-Note that we cannot usehead == tailto determine fullness — becausehead == tailis already used to represent "empty."
-We leave one position unwritten to distinguish between empty and full: if the buffer has N positions, it can store at most N-1 bytes. - Data count:
+Note that we cannot usehead == tailto determine full—becausehead == tailis already used to represent "empty".
+We leave one slot unwritten to distinguish between empty and full: if a buffer has N slots, it stores at most N-1 bytes. - Data Count:

 This "Single-Producer Single-Consumer" (SPSC) access pattern guarantees a key property: head and tail are each modified by only one party.
 The ISR only modifies head, and the main loop only modifies tail.
-There is no situation where two execution flows modify the same variable simultaneously — therefore, no locks are needed.
+There is no situation where two execution flows modify the same variable simultaneously—therefore, no locks are needed.

-The Power-of-Two Trick: Zero-Overhead Wraparound
+The Power-of-Two Trick: Zero-Overhead Wrap-Around

-If N is a power of two (2, 4, 8, 16, 32, ..., 128), the modulo can be replaced with a bitwise AND operation: index & (N - 1).
+If N is a power of two (2, 4, 8, 16, 32, ..., 128), modulo can be replaced by a bitwise AND operation: index & (N - 1).
 One AND instruction, one clock cycle.

 Why?
-Because when N = 2^k, the binary representation of N - 1 is k ones (for example, N=8 is 1000b, N-1=0111b).
-The effect of x & 0111b is to keep only the lower 3 bits of x — which is equivalent to x % 8.
+Because when N = 2^k, the binary representation of N - 1 is k ones (e.g., N=8 is 1000b, N-1=0111b).
+The effect of x & 0111b is to retain only the lower 3 bits of x—which is equivalent to x % 8.

-In our code, N = 128 (2^7), so mask(v) = v & 127.
+In our code, N = 128 (2^7), so index & 127.

-template <size_t N>
+template <typename T, uint32_t N>

 class CircularBuffer {

-static_assert(N > 0 && (N & (N - 1)) == 0, "N must be a power of 2");
+static_assert((N & (N - 1)) == 0, "Buffer size must be a power of 2");

 // ...